doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Dependencies**: If a module is a **resolved project**, assemblies paths of all its dependencies are resolved in the same way as when compiling.
 But here, we use runtime assemblies collections and, if a dependency is not resolved, we never fallback to the runtime directory because it only contains ambient assemblies.

     If a package provide different **specific runtime assemblies**, each one provides a non empty rid (runtime identifier).
 Then we look up for the first rid compatible to the current runtime environment, and use it to resolve the right runtime assembly path.
-This by using a relative path with this pattern `runtimes/{rid}/lib/{tfm}/{assembly}.dll`.

     If a module is a **precompiled module** without project json files, we can't use the project model API to resolve its dependencies.
-But all needed assemblies are intended to be in the module bin folder directly, and in the same structured way we are using to store assemblies.
+But all needed assemblies are intended to be in the module bin folder directly, and through the same structure which is used to store assemblies.
 So here, we simply parse the module bin folder where default runtime assemblies are intended to be at the top level, specific runtime ones under the `runtimes` subfolder, and compile only ones in the `refs` subfolder.

 ##Dynamic storing

-- **Probing folders**: Specific folders where binaries are stored and then can be retrieved in different contexts.
+- **Probing folders**: Specific folders where binaries are stored and therefore can be retrieved in different contexts.

-- **Structured probing folders**: In each probing folder, as it is done in the runtime directory by `dotnet publish`, default runtime assemblies are stored at the top level, compile only assemblies in a `refs` subfolder, resources assemblies in their related `{locale}` subfolders, and specific runtime assemblies by using this pattern `runtimes/{rid}/lib/{tfm}/{assembly}.dll`.
+- **Structured probing folders**: In each probing folder we store assemblies in a structured way, as [dotnet publish](#dotnet-commands) outputs its binaries in the runtime directory, default runtime assemblies are stored at the top level, compile only assemblies in a `refs` subfolder, resources assemblies in their related `{locale}` subfolders, and specific runtime assemblies by using this pattern.

+        runtimes/{rid}/lib/{tfm}/{assembly}.dll

     The nuget package storage uses the same kind of patterns but not exactly, e.g compile only assemblies differ based on the targeted framework but not on the runtime environment.
 So, here they are all flattened in the `refs` subfolder.

-- **Module binary folder**: When compiling a module at runtime, its assembly is naturally outputed in its binary folder `{project}/bin/{config}/{framework}/{project}.dll`.
+- **Module binary folder**: When compiling a module at runtime, its assembly is naturally outputed in its binary folder.

+        {project}/bin/{config}/{framework}/{project}.dll

     While loading a module, we also store here all non ambient assemblies of all its dependencies.

+        {project}/bin/{config}/{framework}/{a-default-runtime}.dll
+        {project}/bin/{config}/{framework}/refs/{a-compile-only}.dll
+        {project}/bin/{config}/{framework}/{locale}/{a}.resources.dll
+        {project}/bin/{config}/{framework}/runtimes/{rid}/lib/{tfm}/{a-specific-runtime}.dll

-For a **precompiled module**, all binaries are intended to be already stored in its bin folder directly and in the same structured way.
+    For a **precompiled module**, all binaries are already stored in its bin folder directly.

+        {module}/bin/{a-default-runtime}.dll
+        {module}/bin/refs/{a-compile-only}.dll
+        {module}/bin/{locale}/{a}.resources.dll
+        {module}/bin/runtimes/{rid}/lib/{tfm}/{a-specific-runtime}.dll

 - **Shared dependencies folder**: Idem as above but in the `App_Data/dependencies` location and shared by all modules.

-- **Runtime directory**: Here, we only use the runtime directory to store non ambient **resource assemblies**, this to be found by the resource manager.
+- **Runtime directory**: Here, we only store non ambient resources assemblies, this to be found by the resource manager.

-- **Resolving**: Before loading a non ambient assembly of a module dependency, we first try to resolve it from its regular location (e.g in the package storage), then we fallback to the probing folders, the module binary folder and the shared probing folder, from where we try to find the most recent one.
+- **Resolving**: Before loading a non ambient assembly of a module dependency, we first try to resolve it from its regular location (e.g the package storage), then we fallback to the probing folders (module binary and shared probing folders) from where we try to find the most recent one.

-- **Storing**: So, each non ambient assembly, of all dependencies of a given module, is first resolved and loaded, then, without knowing from which location it has been resolved, the assembly is stored in probing folders, the module binary folder and the shared probing folder.
-In each probing folder, we first check that the assembly is not already there or has an older date.
+- **Storing**: So, each non ambient assembly, of all dependencies of a given module, is first resolved and loaded, then, without knowing from which location it has been resolved, the assembly is stored in probing folders (module binary and shared probing folders) where we first check that the assembly is not already there or has an older date.

-- **Updating**: The result of the above implementation is that we also update each probing folder with the last resolved assembly or with a more recent one found in another probing folder.
-This means e.g that an assembly in a module bin folder (even a precompiled module) can be updated, through the shared probing folder, with a more recent one coming from another module.
+- **Updating**: The result of the above implementation is that we also update each probing folder with the last fully resolved assembly or with a more recent one found in another probing folder.
+This means e.g that an assembly in a module binary folder may be updated, through the shared probing folder, with a more recent one coming from another module.

 ##Concerns